 The Christian life was never meant to be an exercise in cold belief/faith carried out by our own will and power, a kind of British stiff upper lip, but a supernatural life led and energised by the Spirit.
 Too many are living below par Christian lives and seeing little transformation because they are endeavouring to do in the flesh what can only be achieved through the Spirit.
 Paul says in Galatians the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 Some list, some fruit.
 Fruit is produced not worked up.

 It might be helpful to illustrate.
-There are some varieties of tree that retain dead leaves on them all winter and they only drop off when the sap begins to rise, then they just fall away.
-If the sale not rising, they are going nowhere, the same can be said for the Christian, if the sap of the Spirit is not rising there’s little hope of change.
+There are some varieties of tree that retain dead leaves on them all winter and they only drop off when the sap begins to rise.
+If the sap is not rising, they are going nowhere, the same can be said for the Christian, if the sap of the Spirit is not rising there’s little hope of change.
 Yes, you can mask things, but only for a while, when something hits it reveals the reality.
 Perhaps you have been struggling to overcome something, gain some victory in some area of your life, produce some fruit, but without success, if so you need Holy Spirit.

 Paul says, that “The Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
 And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.”
 2 Cor.
 3:17,18.